 E-mail: lis@sfs u.edu

-Lisa Hastings has served as Administrative Support Coordinator for CDBS since January 2014.
+Lisa Hastings has served as Administrative Specialist for CDBS since January 2014.
 She has an M.A. in Women’s Studies from San Diego State University and a B.A in Sociology and Gender Studies from Stonehill College.
 She has extensive experience in the non-profit and administrative fields, working as Marketing Director for Aunt Lute Books in San Francisco, as a Graduate Teaching Assistant at San Diego State University, and as an Information and Referral Specialist with Health Resources in Action in Boston.
 Lisa is passionate about her work and is thrilled to be a part of the dedicated team at CDBS.